What does “kaban” mean in Japanese?

 - kat – 買っ (かっ) : one conjugation of the verb, “kau”, which means ‘to buy’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
-Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “kat” to make its past tense form, “kat ta”.

 Summary

-In this blog post, I’ve explained the definition and meaning of “kaban” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meaning of “kaban” in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.